cubs-win/jc-assignment/README.md

 Assumptions:
 1. I'm assuming that the stats data returned by the /stats call is not persisted across restarts of the server.
-2. I'm assuming that it is safe to store the average response time in microseconds in a uint.
-A uint is at least 32 bits which means we can represent up to 4294967295 microseconds which is about 71 minutes.
-If our average response is longer than that something is very wrong. :)